konflux-ci/e2e-tests/tests/integration-service/README.md

 - Testing group snapshot creation when changes are made to multiple components.
 - Verifying that group snapshots contain proper annotations with component information.
 - Ensuring that group snapshots reference the correct build PipelineRuns for each component.
-- Testing snapshot cancellation when new snapshots are created (older snapshots and integration PipelineRuns should be cancelled).
+- **Verifying that older snapshots and their associated integration PipelineRuns are cancelled when new group snapshots are created.**

 ---